nhatnambui/toguru-scala-client/README.md

   }
 }
 ```

+the request gets enriched with toggling information that is passed into
+the toggle.isOn method.

+## Custom request enrichment

 If you need to enrich the request yourself or can't use PlaySupport's
 ToggledAction, you can either apply the `Toggling` trait to your request: